-Insights from Oil Spill Air Pollution Study Have Applications Beyond Gulf11 March 2011
+Insights from Oil Spill Air Pollution Study Have Implications Beyond Gulf11 March 2011

 During a special airborne mission to study the air-quality impacts of the Deepwater Horizon BP oil spill last June, NOAA researchers from the Chemical Sciences Division and their colleagues discovered an important new mechanism by which air pollution particles form.
 Although predicted four years ago, this discovery now confirms the importance of this pollution mechanism and could change the way urban air quality is understood and predicted.

 The NOAA-led team showed that although the lightest compounds in the oil evaporated within hours, it was the heavier compounds, which took longer to evaporate, that contributed most to the formation of air pollution particles downwind.
 Because those compounds are also emitted by vehicles and other combustion sources, the discovery is important for understanding air quality in general, not only near oil spills.

 "We were able to confirm a theory that a major portion of particulate air pollution is formed from chemicals that few are measuring, and which we once assumed were not abundant enough to cause harm," said Joost de Gouw, lead author of a new paper on the finding, published in the March 11 edition of Science.